gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 print(f"Ran SimPoint {args.sid} with weight {board.get_simpoint().get_weight_list()[args.sid]}")
 ```

-Before the starting the simulation, we need to set up an exit event to indicates the end of the warm up period.
+Before the starting the simulation, we need to set up an exit event to indicate the end of the warm up period.
 We use the `simulator.schedule_max_insts()` function to do so.
 We can use `get_warmup_list()` from the `SimPoint` object to get the warm up period length for each SimPoint.
 Here is one limitation of the `simulator.schedule_max_insts()` function.
 If it gets the value `0`, there won't be any exit event scheduled, so if the warm up period length is `0`, we have to set it to `1`.